HamzehAdawi/OllamaHome/README.md

 # OllamaHome

 **OllamaHome** is a web application that allows you to interface locally hosted Ollama LLM's.
-Equip your home with a clean local web app cross their home network with a clean and simple UI to interface.
+Adds a web app across your home network with a clean and simple UI to interface.
+Includes a resume tailoring feature.

 ## Features
 - Clean UI and menu to interface locally run ollama models